monadicus/snarkops/snops_book/user_guide/envs/STORAGE.md

 ### persist

-Tells the agents wether or not they should re-download the storage data.
+Tells the agents whether or not they should re-download the storage data.
 If enabled will save storage to a local db instance.

 `false` by default, which means this behavior is disabled.